If you’re intelligent, you’re better off alone.

 At least, that’s what a recent study in the British Journal of Psychology claims.
 The question that evolutionary psychologists Kanazawa and Li were looking to answer is what makes a life well-lived and how intelligence, population density and friendship can affect our happiness.

 Why would intelligent people not gain happiness when they’re around close family and friends?
-There may be many explanations, including this one, given by Carol Graham, a researcher who studies the economics of happiness,
+There may be many explanations, including the one given by Carol Graham, a researcher who studies the economics of happiness,

 This generally makes sense since those intelligent people are so focused on achieving their intellectual goals, anything that takes away from those ambitions makes them unhappy.